-Section 2 - The Frequency Assignment Subcommittee
+Section 2 - The Frequency Assignment Subcommittee (FAS)

-a.
-The FAS shall have as its normal function the carrying out of those functions given in Article II related to the assignment and coordination of radio frequencies and the development and execution of procedures therefore.
-Only FAS representatives or alternates are authorized to submit votes for assignments on the FAS agenda or before the subcommittee.

-b.
-The FAS shall consist of a representative appointed by each of the following member departments and agencies together with such other members of the IRAC as the Deputy Associate Administrator for Domestic Spectrum Management, Office of Spectrum Management may hereafter designate.
+- a.
+The FAS, chaired by NTIA, shall have as its normal function the carrying out of those functions given in Article II related to the assignment and coordination of radio frequencies and the development and execution of procedures therefore.
+Only FAS representatives or alternates are authorized to submit votes for assignments on the FAS agenda or before the subcommittee. - b.
+In the furtherance of the above, on behalf of the IRAC and after coordination with the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management the FAS shall: - 1.
+Address frequency assignment issues brought before the group that require discussion and resolution involving the whole membership; - 2.
+Address, by voting on a daily basis, normal frequency assignments actions and requests for radio frequency authorizations; - 3.
+Address problems that can not be solved by local coordination; - 4.
+Address improvements and refinements to the frequency assignment process. - c.
+The FAS shall consist of a representative appointed by each of the following member departments and agencies together with such other members of the IRAC as the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management may hereafter designate.

-Agriculture Homeland Security

-Air Force Interior Army Justice

-Broadcasting Board of Governors National Aeronautics and Space Administration
+National Aeronautics and Space Administration